July 27, 2020

 Ankura has developed tried-and-true methods for strategic planning, and our leaders have partnered with organizations to make virtual planning central during this period of volatility.
 With this in mind, we gathered a group of experts (virtually) to identify and highlight key expectations and practices in virtual planning.

-Zach Warrick: Organizations were forced to leverage virtual platforms to remain connected in the first stage of the COVID-19 pandemic.
+Courtney Necessary: Organizations were forced to leverage virtual platforms to remain connected in the first stage of the COVID-19 pandemic.
 As organizations seek to continue leveraging virtual solutions, why are virtual planning techniques becoming more important?

 Helen Lane: Organizations are living through massive volatility and ambiguity right now.
 Leaders cannot sit and wait, since planning and reprioritizing is critical to forge a path.
 Virtual planning gives leaders the platform they need to do the work.